 Inpatient and Residential Treatment Programs

-After an initial detox period, patients receive intense therapeutic treatment programs personalized to their needs.
+After an initial detox period, patients receive intensive therapeutic programs personalized to their needs.
 This could include active participation in individual therapy sessions, and group meetings.
-Family therapy is sometimes included, but usually a person’s time in an inpatient program is spent without outside stresses or influences.
+Family therapy is sometimes added, but usually, a person’s time in an inpatient program is spent without external stresses or influences.

 Benefits of Inpatient Care

-The main component of nearly all recovery is psychological therapy.
-Many types of therapy are usually offered at inpatient centers, more so than can typically be accessed in outpatient programs.
-Patients respond differently to each type, and may even need different types at various stages of recovery.
-An effective program is designed to be flexible enough to adapt to the patient’s changing needs such as:
+The central component of nearly all recovery is psychological therapy.
+Many types of treatment are usually offered at inpatient centers, more so than can typically be accessed in outpatient programs.
+Patients respond differently to each type, and may even need different kinds at various stages of recovery.
+A practical program is designed to be flexible enough to adapt to the patient’s changing needs such as:

 - Patients who also have psychological disorders, such as depression or bipolar disorder, may need separate therapy for those conditions.
 Dual diagnoses are common among drug and alcohol addicts, and the best program for these individuals will be one that has expertise in treating these issues.